andrewgremlich/ai-freelance/SCRIPT.md

 ## Mastering

+So with all the previously quoted studies, how should I master AI technology?
+Don't let the AI do all the work for you and engage with the AI.
+Start with an AI tool, review the work yourself, and review your work with AI.
+Engage with the AI responses.

+[expand above paragraph!]

 Recent Hasan Minhaj had an interview with Neil deGrasse Tyson, and in one part of that interview Neil expressed his view of AI technology and how overrated the technology is becoming.

 https://youtube.com/clip/UgkxtvyDjD-1rQFmjCcGQhibDGDGPMgqw6ea?si=u63QuTDtAAPAY1i4